 Location: RA Centre, Ottawa, ON

-Includes: Maximum number of games possible, lunch on Saturday November 25th for five people, Cash Prizes** (**contingent on full draw), Special Awards
+Includes: Lunch on Saturday November 24th for five people, Cash Prizes** (**contingent on full draw)

 - All participants (including coaches) in this event will need to sign an OCC Waiver online.